 Adult stem cells exist throughout our bodies and are responsible for healing our bumps and bruises and helping us recover from every day wear-and-tear.
 They could be thought of as small physicians in the way that they go to work healing and repairing the body on a daily basis.

-These restorative adult stem cells can be isolated from your fat tissue and targeted to specific areas of the body in need of special attention.
+These restorative cells can be isolated from your fat tissue and targeted to specific areas of the body in need of special attention.
 Because they have the capacity to detect changes in the body which are causing pain or dysfunction, they are then able to respond and communicate with the local environmental needs to provide the correct tools needed for healing.